magento/merchdocs/src/magento-payments/onboarding-payments.md

 ## Get help

 The onboarding process is designed to guide you through the required steps for setting up and enabling all Magento Payments functionality.
-However, you may have questions along the way!
+However, you may have questions along the way.
 See the [Support section of our Payments overview topic]({% link magento-payments/payments.md %}#support) to get the help you need, fast.